nalej/docs/tutorials/initialLogin.md

 #### Components and terminology

-The first screen we see is the **Organization** section, which contains a view of all members of the organization and its subscription plan.
+The first screen is the **Organization** section, which contains a view of all members of the organization and its subscription plan.
+There is a section column in the left part of the screen.

-> TODO: revise this.
-It's copied from the doc in the Drive.

-- Organization info card: the most relevant organization information.
-- Members card: organization members card allows the Owner to create, edit or delete users from the organization.

-**Resources** - a view that contains the clusters that contain nodes.

-- Summary card: briefing of applications information that includes deployed applications and registered apps count.
-- Clusters card: extended information related to a specific cluster.
-- Nodes timeline: line chart that enables the user to know the nodes current status.
-- Cluster list: an updated list that contains the clusters information.
-This card allows the user to edit name and description.
+From here you can go to the **Resources** view and interact with the clusters in the system, and the nodes they manage.

+You can also go to the **Devices** view, where you can see all the devices in the system and the device groups that contain them.

-**Applications** - a view that contains the registered and deployed apps.
+Finally, in the **Applications** view you can interact with the registered and deployed apps.

-- Summary card: a briefing of the organization resources, including a number of total clusters and nodes, and clusters status.
-- Status timeline: aggregation of applications current status represented as a line chart
-- Deployed app list: list of deployed applications that shows some basic information.
-- App extended info: a partial view that shows a specific application extended info, including a graph with the services relations and an endpoints list.
+For more information on any of these views, please go to the corresponding section of this documentation, where the different views are described in detail.